 After the terrorist attacks on the World Trade Center in New York City on the morning of September 11, 2001, few could have predicted the adverse health conditions first responders and others at Ground Zero would experience in the future.

-Gregory Cannata & Associates, a premier law firm in New York City, represent first responders, members of the Fire Department New York (FDNY), debris removal crews, police officers, residents, office workers and others who later developed a 9/11-related illness due to WTC toxins.
+Cannata, Hendele & Cannata, a premier 9/11 law firm in New York City, represents first responders, members of the Fire Department New York (FDNY), debris removal crews, police officers, residents, office workers and survivors who have developed a 9/11-related illness due to WTC toxins.

 Since the first version of the James Zadroga Act authorized funds in 2004, nearly 60,000 people have applied to the Victim Compensation Fund (VCF) with respiratory health conditions such as:

 Other noteworthy facts about 9/11-related illnesses related to the respiratory system include:

 The longer the exposure to toxic dust at Ground Zero, the more likely you have developed a serious respiratory health condition.

 COPD is an inflammatory condition of the lungs that interferes with airflow to and from the lungs.
 People with COPD often had chronic bronchitis or emphysema first.

 The fact that much of the toxic dust came from pulverized concrete is one reason for the increase in WTC toxins.
 A strong connection between inhaled concrete and silicosis existed prior to the terrorist attacks on the World Trade Center.

 Scientists who studied the non-concrete rubble from Ground Zero determined that it contained more than 2,500 unique types of contaminants.
 If you have COPD, you may have also inhaled toxic fumes from fires that burned in the New York City Exposure Zone until December 2001.